Milxnor/Universal-Walking-Simulator/README.md

 If you are to use this base for your own project, please credit me and link the repository.<br>

 Some of this code is from or inspired by <a href="https://github.com/kem0x/raider3.5">Raider by kem0x</a>.
+The flashing fix (hooking GetPlayerViewpoint) was found by  <a href="https://github.com/biggest-d">danii/a>.